The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: From Partial to Total Canonical Behaviour

-For the next proposition recall Definition \ref{orbits}, where $n$-orbits are defined.
-For normal representations $2$-orbits are the same as the interpretations of the atoms of the relation algebra.
-Note that since orbits are relations, we can consider formulas that hold for all tuples in this relation.
-Let $\mathfrak{B}_<$ be the expansion of $\mathfrak{B }$ by the generic linear order.
-We say that a polymorphism $f$ of $\mathfrak{B}_<$ is \emph{canonical with respect to $\mathfrak{B}_<$} if $f$ satisfies Definition \ref{defi:canonicalfunctions}, where the underlaying relation algebra is the proper relation algebra induced by the binary first-order definable relations of $\mathfrak{B }_<$.
+We prove in this section that the existence of an injective polymorphism implies the existence of a canonical injective polymorphism.
+We say that a polymorphism $f$ of $\mathfrak{B}_<$ is \emph{canonical with respect to $\mathfrak{B}_<$} if $f$ satisfies Definition \ref{defi:canonicalfunctions}, where the underlying representable relation algebra is the proper relation algebra induced by the binary first-order definable relations (i.e., unions of 2-orbits) of $\mathfrak{B }_<$.
+Note that in a normal representation the set of $2$-orbits equals the set of the interpretations of the atoms of the representable relation algebra.